andreweckford/GillespieModel/README.md

 # GillespieModel

-A module to perform Gillespie simulation
+A module to perform Gillespie simulation in Python.